API Test Automation Using API Collection

 Tip: If you have selected 'No Auth' in the Authorization tab, then you can provide Bearer token and the Authorization key in the Header tab.

-You can confirm the execution status in the status bar, as shown:
+You can find and confirm the execution status in green.

 In the provided example: